 We will then advise you how to go about arranging holiday dialysis and give you the appropriate information for:

 - dialysis within the UK in an NHS or private unit

 - dialysis within the European Economic Area (EEA)

 - dialysis on a cruise ship.

-More advice is available from the Post Office in a leaflet entitled, Health Advice for Travellers, or online at NHS Choices.
+More advice is available from the Post Office in a leaflet entitled, Health Advice for Travellers, or online at the NHS website.